InfinitePeripherals/QPayTest/docs/getting-started/xamarin.md

 ### Implement scanner page

-The simplist way to achieve this is to use a package, for this example we are using zxing scanner 'https://www.nuget.org/packages/ZXing.Net.Mobile.Forms/'.
+The simplist way to achieve this is to use a package, for this example you can use the zxing scanner 'https://www.nuget.org/packages/ZXing.Net.Mobile.Forms/'.
 You can however create your own scanner implementation if you so wish.

 ScanPage.xaml
 ```xml